schacon/gitbook/text/14_Interactive_Rebasing/0_ Interactive_Rebasing.markdown

 Once you have edited that down into once commit message and exit the editor, the commit will be saved with your new message.

+If 'fixup' is specified, the commit will be merged with the previous commit like with 'squash', but this commit's message will be discarded and you will not need to merge the commit messages.

 The last useful thing that interactive rebase can do is drop commits for you.
 If instead of choosing 'pick', 'squash' or 'edit' for the commit line, you simply remove the line, it will remove the commit from the history.